Industry News

 Performance tracking is essential for improving results.
 Dashboards make it possible to analyse key indicators and facilitate decision-making.

-Smartevo: manage your marketing campaigns
+Smartevo: managing your marketing campaigns

-Organise your campaigns
+Organising your campaigns

 Smartevo makes it possible to structure marketing campaigns in a single tool.
 Teams can manage their projects more efficiently.